 Once you are on the registry, doctors search for a close match for their patients.
 You may match someone who has been waiting for a transplant now, or end up being someone's match in the future.

 About 1 in 430 people on the Be the Match Registry go on to donate.
 The most important thing to remember is that you could be someone's only match and chance at a cure.
 If you do match, our team will provide a personal information session to review all the details about the actual donation process.

 There are two ways to give if you match someone in need.
 In both cases, you usually go home the same day.
 Doctors choose the type of donation that allows for the best possible outcome for the person who needs the transplant.

 75 % of the time...

-Stem cells needed for the patient's marrow transplant are collected right at the Rhode Island Blood Center through a process that is similar to donating blood platelets or red cells.
+Stem cells are collected right at the Rhode Island Blood Center through a process that is similar to donating blood platelets or red cells.
 It's called a Peripheral Blood Stem Cell Donation.
-You would receive five daily shots in the back of your arm to boost the number of stem cells in your blood stream.
-Then you make the donation, which takes about six hours.
+You would receive five daily shots in your arm to boost the number of stem cells in your blood stream.
+Then you make the donation, which takes 4 - 6 hours.
 Donors can experience bone pain from the stem cell boost.
 Recovery is usually quick, however -- just one or two days after the donation is made.

 25 % of the time...